 The future of operational excellence depends on AI-ready talent.
 By upskilling their teams, supply chain leaders secure resilience and accelerate growth.

-In the 2025 Gartner AI Adoption in Supply Chain Survey, supply chain workers whose organizations have deployed AI in the supply chain in the past year reveal that while 94% of respondents are open to using AI, only 36% know how to integrate it into their workflows.
+In a recent Gartner survey, supply chain workers whose organizations have deployed AI in the supply chain in the past year revealed that while 94% of respondents are open to using AI, only 36% know how to integrate it into their workflows.

 While the vision for AI in the supply chain is vast, the reality is that employees are unlikely to learn AI on their own.
 Supply chain leaders who proactively address the AI skills gap will drive greater efficiency, innovation and business results.

-See Gartner insights in action at our supply chain conferences and events.
+See more Gartner insights in action at our supply chain conferences and events.

 Establishing AI literacy throughout the supply chain gives your workforce a shared language for collaboration and excellence.
 It is important to create an AI upskilling environment that moves the needle on business performance by taking the following actions: